-• During term time the DSLs will be available during school hours for staff to discuss any safeguarding concerns.
-Staff will be informed if a particular DSL is absent.

-• The DSLs will generally be available in person between during School hours Monday - Friday.
+- During term time the DSLs will be available during school hours for staff to discuss any safeguarding concerns.
+Staff will be informed if a particular DSL is absent. - The DSLs will generally be available in person during School hours Monday to Friday.
 Outside these hours and at weekends a DSL will be available for advice and assistance.

-• During holiday periods a system of Safeguarding advice will be available to the Windermere School community through the central office on 015394 46164 and through 'out of hours' messages.
-All staff will be encouraged to have an out of hours message that includes a link directly to the Wellbeing page of the Windermere School website, in particular during holidays, when emails are not being checked so regularly.
-This webpage includes signposting links, including Kooth, Childline and the NSPCC.

-• In the case of out of hours/out of term regulated activity, Windermere School will arrange adequate and appropriate cover arrangements for safeguarding.
+The DSL, when not in school, can be contacted via telephone or other media. - During holiday periods, a system of Safeguarding advice will be available to the Windermere School community through the central office on 015394 46164 and through 'out of hours' messages.
+All staff will be encouraged to have an out-of-hours message that includes a link directly to the Wellbeing page of the Windermere School website, in particular during holidays, when emails are not being checked so regularly.
+This webpage includes signposting links, including Kooth, Childline and the NSPCC. - In the case of out of hours/out of term regulated activity, Windermere School will arrange adequate and appropriate cover arrangements for safeguarding.
 This will be in cases when the usual term time arrangements are disrupted or when regulated activity is happening during holiday times.